-Secret Frequency is an organization dedicated to making the music industry and the music community as awesome as it pretends to be.
+Secret Frequency (formerly Canadian Women Working in Music) is an organization dedicated to making the music industry and the music community as awesome as it pretends to be.

 We want to see more under-represented people represented; hired, paid, well paid, lauded, encouraged, really well paid, making a good living and a life in the music community.
 We want a music industry that recognizes smart, skilled, audacious, bold people and ideas, instead of pretending to do so while serving up the same old bullshit over and over again.